Anello-Photonics/docs-A1/unit_configuration.rst

 To change a configuration, select *Edit* and then the configuration to change.
 Select or type in the new value.

 General configurations:
--   Output Data Rate    (20/50/100/200) - rate of INS and IMU message outputs in Hz.
+-   Output Data Rate    (20/50/100/200) - rate of INS and IMU message outputs in Hz
--   Orientation         (+X+Y+Z or other right handed frames) - coordinate system for EVK.
+-   Orientation         (+X+Y+Z or other right handed frames) - coordinate system for EVK
 -   Enable GPS          (on/off) - let the EVK use the GPS antenna
 -   Odometer Unit       (mps/mph/kph/fps) - speed unit for odometer input
--   Enable FOG          (on/off) - let the EVK use the Fiber Optic Gyro for angular rate z.
+-   Enable FOG          (on/off) - let the EVK use the optical gyro for angular rate z

 UDP connection configurations:
 -   DHCP (on/off):               If on, the EVK ip is assigned by router.
 If off, pick the ip yourself.